MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 The structure of each organization varies in real-time.
 Viva Goals is flexible and enables you to decide the structure of each of your organizations so that they resemble the structure you follow within your enterprise.

-For example, VanArsdel may consist of only two levels of OKRs — org-level and team-level OKRs.
+For example, VanArsdel may consist of only two levels of OKRs—org-level and team-level OKRs.
 Whereas Relecloud may allow org-level, team-level, and individual OKRs.
 Similarly, the team structure in VanArsdel may be hierarchical while Relecloud may have a flat structure.

 ## Limitations of Organizations and Teams in Viva Goals

 It is crucial to have a clear understanding of how you wish to structure your organization(s) and team(s) in Viva Goals.
 Because once set up it cannot be reversed, and it is an extremely painful process with respect to the change management involved in the Viva Goals product and within your organization.
 Also, currently, org migration or org merging is not supported in Viva Goals.

 For example, let us assume you choose to follow the single organization approach and populated your OKRs into your Viva Goals account.
 And at a later point decide to switch to the multiple orgs approach.
-Now, a lot of changes would need to be made on the product front such as re-planning your OKRs in Viva Goals, reassigning them, realigning them, and so on.
+Now, a lot of changes would need to be made on the product front such as replanning your OKRs in Viva Goals, reassigning them, realigning them, and so on.
 You would also have to go through the pain of communicating these changes to all the individuals across your enterprise.

 Another aspect where caution is required is in choosing where to pivot and create orgs in Viva Goals as you will not be viewing the other organizations OKRs unless you are added to them as a member.